Joseph Weber

 Joseph Weber (May 17, 1919 – September 30, 2000) was an American physicist.
-He gave the earliest public lecture on the principles behind the laser and the maser and developed the first gravitational wave detectors (Weber bars).
+He gave the earliest public lecture on the principles behind the laser and the maser and developed the first gravitational wave detectors, known as Weber bars.

 Early life

-Joseph Weber was born in Paterson, New Jersey, on 17 May 1919, the last of four children born to Yiddish-speaking immigrant parents.
+Joseph Weber was born in Paterson, New Jersey, on 17 May 1919, the last of four children born to Yiddish-speaking Jewish immigrant parents.
 His name was "Yonah" until he entered grammar school.
 He had no birth certificate, and his father had taken the last name of "Weber" to match an available passport in order to emigrate to the US.
 Thus, Joe Weber had little proof of either his family or his given name, which gave him some trouble in obtaining a passport at the height of the red scare.

+When he was five he was hit by a bus, and lost the ability to talk.
+After learning how to talk again, his Yiddish-influenced accent was gone and had been replaced by the middle-American diction of his speech therapist.

 Early education

 Weber attended Paterson public schools (and the Paterson Talmud Torah), graduating at sixteen from the "Mechanic Arts Course" of Paterson Eastside High School in June 1935.
 He began his undergraduate education at Cooper Union, but to save his family the expense of his room and board he won admittance to the United States Naval Academy through a competitive exam.
 He graduated from the Academy in 1940.